alphagov/govuk_elements/public/sass/README.md

 ## Find out more about structuring your Sass project

 The best way to structure your Sass project is the way that works for you and your team.
-This is a suggestion based on how I like to work.

 For more on structuring Sass, read on: